eiroca/awesome-list/Apple2.md

 *  [passport](https://github.com/a2-4am/passport) A verification and copy program for 5.25-inch Apple II floppy disks
 ### Source code
 *  [a2d](https://github.com/inexorabletash/a2d) Disassembly of the Apple II Desktop
+*  [a2d](https://github.com/a2stuff/a2d) Disassembly of the Apple II Desktop - ProDOS GUI
 *  [a3a2em](https://github.com/brouhaha/a3a2em) Partial reverse-engineering of the Apple II emulation disk for the Apple 3
 *  [apple2_applesoft](https://github.com/Michaelangel007/apple2_applesoft) Mirror of Jamtronix's HTML Applesoft Source
 *  [apple2_gumball](https://github.com/Michaelangel007/apple2_gumball) Apple 2 Game Gumball Reverse Engineering